alicia6174/Kaggle-Whats-Cooking/Project.md

 * **Visualization** - If we transform the training data into a sparse matrix full of $0$ and $1$ directly, the matrix will have the size of $39774 \times 6714$.
 To cope with this matrix more efficiently, we need **dimension reduction** to compress the size of matrix without losing too many varieties of data. **This step is the main difference between related work and our new method** which will be mentioned in the sections 2 \& 3.

-* **Modeling** - We chose **Weka** environment to create models.
+* **Modeling** - We chose **Weka** environment (see [[1]]) to create models.
 The detailed process of converting data matrix to the arff file for Weka environment will be mentioned also in the sections 2 \& 3.
 All the codes used in this project can be found in the GitHub.
 	* [https://github.com/alicia6174/Kaggle-Whats-Cooking](https://github.com/alicia6174/Kaggle-Whats-Cooking)

 	We skipped **tuning** in the experiments because we focused on comparing the results of two methods under different models.